aws/aws-toolkit-azure-devops/Docs/secretsmanager-create-update.rst

     Specifies the AWS credentials to be used by the task in the build agent environment.

     You can specify credentials using a service endpoint (of type AWS) in the task configuration or you can leave unspecified.
+If unspecified the task will attempt to obtain credentials from the following sources in order:

+    * From task variables named *AWS.AccessKeyID*, *AWS.SecretAccessKey* and optionally *AWS.SessionToken*.
+    * From credentials set in environment variables in the build agent process.
+When using environment variables in the build agent process you may use the standard AWS environment variables: *AWS_ACCESS_KEY_ID*, *AWS_SECRET_ACCESS_KEY* and optionally *AWS_SESSION_TOKEN*.
-If unspecified the task will attempt to use credentials set in environment variables in the build agent process or, if the build agent is running on an Amazon EC2 instance, the task can obtain and use credentials from the instance metadata associated with the EC2 instance.
+    * If the build agent is running on an Amazon EC2 instance, from the instance metadata associated with the EC2 instance.
 For credentials to be available from EC2 instance metadata the instance must have been started with an instance profile referencing a role granting permissions to the task to make calls to AWS on your behalf.
 See IAMRolesForEC2_ for more information.

-    When using environment variables in the build agent process you may use the standard AWS environment variables - *AWS_ACCESS_KEY_ID*, *AWS_SECRET_ACCESS_KEY* and optionally *AWS_SESSION_TOKEN*.

 AWS Region
 ----------